WuTheFWasThat/botc/README.md

 - no alignment-switching/madness
 - no characters that makes everyone bluff/pollute public discourse all the time (e.g. juggler, gossip)
 - for beginner scripts, no characters with overwhelming info (spy)
+- for now, stick to Trouble Brewing + Sects & Violets + Bad Moon Rising, so that we retain character tokens